bibliodrone/p4_e15/readme.md

 the nu HTML checker is still showing a warning for my page (shown below), but I've decided it is OK to leave for now.
 I will do a bit of research into what "using a polyfill" would entail

-==Warning: The date input type is not supported in all browsers.
+`Warning: The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill.
 From line 32, column 17; to line 32, column 82
-          <input type = "date" name = "date" id = "date" value = 2019-01-01>↩
+          <input type = "date" name = "date" id = "date" value = 2019-01-01>↩`